 - a pinch of dried tarragon

 - 1 tablespoon unsalted butter, cut into small pieces

-In some vegetable oil saute the shallots until they are soft, then add the mushrooms, some salt and pepper to taste and the thyme.
+- Add the mushrooms, the thyme, and some salt and pepper to taste.
 Cook until the mushrooms are soft and begin to give off their liquid.
 Set aside.

-Preheat the broiler.
-Grease a baking dish that will comfortably fit the halibut with cooking spray and set it aside.
+- Preheat the broiler.
+Grease a baking dish that will comfortably fit the halibut and set it aside.

 - In a large saucepan, add the wine, parsley, lemon, and tarragon, and bring to a boil over medium-high heat.

 - Reduce the heat to a simmer and add the halibut.
 Cover the pan and poach until the halibut flesh is opaque, about 8 minutes.
 As you are cooking the fish, make sure the liquid doesn't come back to the boil.

 - When the halibut has cooked use a spatula to carefully remove it from the saucepan and place it into the prepared baking dish.